Addressing Your Concerns When A Modification Arises

 Focused On Your Rights And The Best Interests Of Your Children

-At the Lawrenceburg office of Attorney David L. Zerbe, we know the personal issues that are involved in a legally complex process.
+At the Lawrenceburg office of The Zerbe Firm, we know the personal issues that are involved in a legally complex process.
 Revisiting previously settled matters to modify or enforce can be equally emotionally charged.
 An experienced attorney is vital in attending to all the legal details while protecting your rights and looking out for the best interests of your children.

 Specific modifications of a dissolution decree result from: